 This course provides a survey of artificial intelligence and machine learning.
 Topics include the history, development, and current applications of artificial intelligence and machine learning.
-Demonstrate general artificial intelligence and machine learning concepts.
+Upon completion, students should be able to demonstrate general artificial intelligence and machine learning concepts.

-CSC 114 Artificial Intelligence I 2 3 3
+CSC 114 Artificial Intelligence I